Hubert H. Humphrey Metrodome: Scheduling conflicts

 As part of the deal with Metrodome, the Minnesota Twins had post-season priority over the Gophers in scheduling.
 If the Twins were in the playoffs with a home series, the baseball game took priority and the Gopher football game had to be moved to a time suitable to allow the grounds crew to convert the playing field and the stands to the football configuration.

 The last month of Major League Baseball's regular season often included one or two Saturdays in which the Twins and Gophers used Metrodome on the same day.
 On those occasions, the Twins game would start at about 11 a.m.
 Central time (TV announcer Dick Bremer sometimes joked that the broadcast was competing with SpongeBob SquarePants).
-Afterward, the conversion took place and the Gophers football game started at about 6 p.m..
+Afterward, the conversion took place and the Gophers football game started at about 6 p.m.
 The University of Minnesota was the only school in the Big Ten that shared a football facility with professional sports teams for an extended period of years.

 In 2007, there were two such schedule conflicts, on September 1 and 22.
 In 2008, there were no conflicts on the regular-season schedule.

 Due to the minimum time needed to convert the field, a baseball game that ran long in clock time had to be suspended, and concluded the next day.
 The only time this happened was on October 2, 2004, when a game between the Twins and Indians reached the end of the 11th inning after 2:30 pm in a tie and resumed the next day.
+This was done in order to get the stadium ready for a Golden Gophers football game against Penn State that took place that same night.

 The Vikings had rights to the Dome over the Twins except for World Series games.
 In 1987, the Vikings switched home dates with their division rival, the Tampa Bay Buccaneers, as their original home date for week 6 was scheduled for the same day as Game 2 of the World Series, and the Vikings' game with the Denver Broncos scheduled for the same day as Game 7 was pushed back to the following Monday night.
 The Vikings then played the Buccaneers at home in week 10 instead.

 The Twins' 2009 AL Central division tiebreaker with the Detroit Tigers was played on Tuesday, October 6, 2009.
 One-game playoffs are normally held the day after the regular season ends (in this case, the season ended on Sunday, October 4), but the Vikings were using Metrodome for Monday Night Football on October 5.
 The Twins were awarded the right to host the tiebreaker because they won the season series against Detroit.